-Diclofenac is contraindicated in patients with severe hepatic impairment (see section 4.3).
+Diclofenac is contraindicated in patients with hepatic failure (see section 4.3 Contraindications).

 No specific studies have been carried out in patients with hepatic impairment, therefore, no specific dose adjustment recommendations can be made.
-Caution is advised when administering diclofenac to patients with mild to moderate hepatic impairment (see section 4.3 and 4.4).
+Caution is advised when administering diclofenac to patients with mild to moderate hepatic impairment (see section 4.4 Special warnings and precautions for use).